Last updated July 31, 2025

-The use of water as therapy is probably as old as mankind.
-In fact, therapeutic use of water dates back to the Ancient Greek, Chinese, Roman and Egyptian civilizations.
-If these ancient empires recognized the healing powers of water, there certainly must be a reason why hydrotherapy is good for you.
+The use of water as a therapeutic tool is likely as old as humanity itself.
+In fact, its curative use can be traced back to the ancient Greek, Roman, Egyptian and Chinese civilizations.
+If these great empires recognized the healing powers of water, there certainly must be a reason why hydrotherapy is good for you.

 Healing Powers of Water

-Water has also been an attraction.
+Water has always been an attraction for me.
 The sea, a lake, even my neighbor’s swimming pool.
 I learned to swim at age four.
-Being in the water has always been a regular self-care essential.
+Being in the water has been a regular self-care essential.

 Completely surrounded by water is a welcome moment of solace.
 Sounds are muffled.
 Bubbles float around me.
 As I slowly let my body rise to the surface, I feel relaxed and renewed.